nytlabs/streamtools/docs/docs.md

 #### Network I/O Blocks

 * **webRequest**.
 This blocks aspires to be curl inside streamtools.
-You can use the webRequest block to make custom requests to either a specific URL or to a URL found in incoming messages in streamtools.
+You can use the webRequest block to make custom requests to either a specific URL, or to a URL found in incoming messages in streamtools.
 You can also specify custom headers and scope the body of incoming messages for POST and PUT requests.
     * Rules:
     	* Use either Url **or** UrlPath.
 You can't use both :)
           * `Url`: a fully formed URL.